Tochemey/goakt/docs/architecture/overview.md

+---
-# Architecture Overview
+title: Architecture Overview
+description: System design and component diagram.
+sidebarTitle: "🏗️ Architecture Overview"
+---

 ## Bird's eye view

 GoAkt is a framework for building **concurrent, distributed, and fault-tolerant systems** in Go using the actor model.
 Every unit of computation is an **actor**—a lightweight, isolated entity that communicates exclusively through messages.
-The [Actor System](../actor/actor-system.md) is the top-level runtime that hosts actors and orchestrates messaging, clustering, and lifecycle.
+The [Actor System](../actor/actor-system) is the top-level runtime that hosts actors and orchestrates messaging, clustering, and lifecycle.

 ## Three deployment modes